Pathway Home Career Mentor

 - Ability to establish and maintain positive working relationships with senior management, staff, potential partners, and the community

-- Ability to pass background requirements to work inside the Roanoke City Jail.
+- Ability to pass background requirements to work inside local and regional jails.

 - Free to travel as necessary.